 How will the flow be measured?

-Portable pipe weirs will be placed in targeted sewer lines to measure the flow.
+Portable volumetric weirs will be placed in targeted sewer lines to measure the flow.
 The flow volume will be calculated in order to isolate the areas contributing significant infiltration.
-If line segments with too much flow need to be plugged, a pipe plug is inserted and a measurement is taken downstream.

 How are measurements taken in large diameter pipes?

 Insert weirs can be used to accurately measure wastewater flows in pipes up to 18″ in diameter.
 Depth and velocity measurements are typically collected in larger pipes in order to calculate flow rates.